They Came Back: Plot

-Nonetheless, the returned reunite with their former loved ones: the mayor's wife, Martha (Catherine Samie), with the mayor; a 6-year-old boy, Sylvain (Saady Delas), with his parents, Isham (Djemel Barek) and Véronique (Marie Matheron); a young man, Mathieu (Jonathan Zaccaï), with his wife, Rachel (Géraldine Pailhas).
+The returned reunite with their former loved ones: the mayor's wife Martha with the mayor, 6-year-old Sylvain with his parents, young Mathieu, with his wife Rachel.

 Rachel is initially reluctant to see Mathieu, until one day he follows her home, acting as though he never left.
-Rachel eventually accepts him, and the two make love.
-In addition to the nocturnal meetings of the returned, Gardet also observes the gradual reunion of Rachel and Mathieu with growing concern, but when he tries to warn her of possible danger, Rachel rebuffs him.
+Rachel eventually accepts him and the two make love.
+In addition to the nocturnal meetings of the returned, Gardet also observes the gradual reunion of Rachel and Mathieu with growing concern, but when warning Rachel of possible danger, she rebuffs him.

-One evening a series of explosions tears through the town, apparently detonated by the returned in an act of mass sabotage but without inflicting any casualties.
-In the chaos, the returned head for a network of tunnels.
-The mayor attempts to stop his wife from leaving with the rest but begins to feel ill and, after Martha urges him to "give in", apparently dies, only to appear later in the tunnels among the returned.
-The military responds by gassing the returned with a chemical that induces a permanent coma.
+One evening a series of explosions tears through the town, seemingly detonated by the returned in an act of mass sabotage but without inflicting any casualties.
+In the chaos the returned head for a network of tunnels.
+The mayor attempts to stop his wife from leaving but begins to feel ill and after Martha urges him to "give in", apparently dies only to appear among the returned.
+The military responds by gassing the returned with a chemical that induces permanent coma.

-After guiding some of the returned to the tunnels, Mathieu makes his way back to Rachel, and recounts to her the events leading to his fatal car accident.
+After guiding some of the returned to the tunnels, Mathieu makes his way back to Rachel and recounts to her the events leading to his fatal car accident.
 He reveals that he crashed the car while looking for her after the two had fought.
 Rachel follows him into the tunnels, tearfully kissing him before he disappears into the darkness.
 She returns to the surface and observes the military carting away the comatose bodies.
 The bodies are laid atop their graves in the cemetery and slowly vanish.